There are a lot of worrying thoughts and misconceptions about creditors, what they may do and cannot do during your debt problems.

-Although the bank does not need permission from you it does need to warn you in advance, this is called ‘Bank’s right of offset.’
+Although the bank does not need permission from you it does need to warn you, this is called ‘Bank’s right of offset.’

 Your Creditor will do the following in a few months

-5. You will receive default notice after missing 3-6 months repayment on your credit commitment.
+5. You will receive a default notice after missing 3-6 months of repayment on your credit commitment.

-Missed repayment serve as a warning that your account is about to default.
+Missed repayment serves as a warning that your account is about to default.

-It is important that you must bring your repayment up to date if you do not want to receive default notice on your credit report.
+You must bring your repayment up to date if you do not want to receive a default notice on your credit report.

 If you can’t afford to pay repayment on your credit card or loan accounts, please take immediate debt advice.

-6. Your creditors do not want to spend their time and efforts in chasing you for payment demand as it cost them to recover more, thus they may pass your debt amount to debt collection company.
+6. Your creditors do not want to spend their time and efforts chasing you for payment demand as it costs them to recover more, thus they may pass your debt amount to a debt collection company.

-The debt collection company will act on recommended enforcement action from original creditor and will be consistent in their approach in contacting you.
+The debt collection company will act on the recommended enforcement action from the original creditor and will be consistent in their approach in contacting you.

 7. Your creditor can apply for County court judgment (CCJ).
 If you receive them, kindly seek immediate help from a qualified debt advisor.
-If there is no response from you, it is likely you will receive ‘Judgement in Default’.
+If there is no response from you, you will likely receive ‘Judgement in Default’.

 8. Your creditor can apply for CCJ and further can enforce the debt repayment via ‘Attachment of earnings’ or Charging order if you own your property and has equity in it.

-Your creditor can also apply for bankruptcy order if your debt is more than ?5000.00 as single account debt.
-Although it is not common in regulated debt collection process.
+Your creditor can also apply for a bankruptcy order if your debt is more than £5000.00 as single account debt.
+Although it is not common in the regulated debt collection process.